Growing Capacity for Living with Change ~ Awakening Self Healing through Connection ~ In Service to Community and the Greater Earth Body

 May this journey be a deep holding of you so that you can step forward in your service as healer, activist, facilitator, visionary, creative, educator, trades person, builder, farmer, land steward, community/movement builder, parent, friend, or ally, etc with more courage and resiliency.
 In solidarity, Kari & Lo

-CHRONOS - 6 MONTH CONTAINER
+CHRONOS - 4 MONTH CONTAINER - dates coming soon!

 3 weekend immersions - Week long desert ceremony - Monthly zoom & mentor sessions